genderkit/genderkit/faq.md

 ### How do I get a link to my organisation / company / support group to appear on Gender Construction Kit?

-If you'd like your organisation to appear on the UK Organisations page, [tweet us](https://twitter.com/genderkit) or message us [on Facebook](https://www.facebook.com/genderkit) to let us know.
+If you'd like your organisation to appear on the UK Organisations page, [contact us](https://form.typeform.com/to/aCZZqtWL) to let us know.
 Please note that we will only add organisations which have a public Facebook page or Twitter account - this is so visitors can see if you are still active or not, what sort of things you do, and contact you easily.

 ### You've linked to my organisation / company / support group but the description is wrong!